 Doctoral Business Courses

 MGT 87520 Business Research Methods

-This course focuses on the needs for business research through the process of planning, acquiring, analyzing, and disseminating relevant data, information, and insights to decision makers in ways that mobilize the organization to take appropriate actions that maximize business performance.Learning Outcomes:
+This course focuses on the need for business research.
+More specifically, it emphasizes the process of planning, acquiring, analyzing, and disseminating relevant data, information, and insights to decision makers in ways that mobilize an organization to take appropriate actions that maximize business performance.Learning Outcomes:

 - Integrate the course concepts through interaction with other Learners and your Mentor